05 Aug 2019

 The aim of the report is to identify ways in which research can be undertaken ethically during emergencies, in order to promote the contribution that ethically-conducted research can make to improving current and future emergency preparedness and response.

 We have made 24 recommendations to ‘duty bearers’ such as research funders, research organisations, governments, and researchers.
 These are summarised in our call for action.
-We suggest changes that would align their policies and practices more closely to three core values of fairness, equal respect, and helping reducing suffering.
+We suggest changes that would align their policies and practices more closely to three core values of fairness, equal respect, and helping reduce suffering.
 The report presents these values in the form of an ‘ethical compass’ to guide the conduct of the very wide range of people involved in research in global health emergencies.

 Katharine is part of the senior management team.
 She is responsible for leading Council projects and inquiries and speaking on behalf the Council on a range of ethical issues.
 Before joining the Council in 2007, she worked on health law and ethics in the NHS, Department of Health and House of Commons.